SAMMISolutions/docs/doc_posts/_components/panel.md

 ---
 The SAMMI Panel is where you load your decks containing buttons that you previously created in SAMMI Core.
 With how much customization SAMMI offers, you can create extremely complex great looking decks!

-{% include image.html w="75" src="panel.png" alt="SAMMI Panel showing an example deck with buttons" external="true" %}
+{% include image.html w="75" src="panel.png" alt="SAMMI Panel showing an example deck with buttons" %}

 SAMMI Panel now comes with with both a desktop app for use on your PC, as well as a web browser version that can be accessed here: INSERT URL.